BadhonAhmad/Smart-IELTS/agentbackend/README.md

 Document Assistant > What is the main purpose of Bitcoin?
 Based on the Bitcoin whitepaper, the main purpose of Bitcoin is to create a purely peer-to-peer version of electronic cash that allows online payments to be sent directly between parties without going through financial institutions...

+Document Assistant > Send email to user@example.com about Bitcoin ✅ Email sent successfully to user@example.com with information about Bitcoin!
 ```

 ## 🚀 Deployment